travelperk/devops-assessment/README.md

 ## Tasks to complete

-Now you have the app running, it's your turn to work :)
+Now you have the app running, it's your turn to work.

 ### Deploy the service on AWS Fargate